mui/material-ui/docs/src/pages/components/icons/icons.md

 ## Material Icons (recommended)

 Material Design has standardized over 1,000 commonly needed icons, each in five different "themes" (see below).
-For each SVG icon we export the respective React component from the `@material-ui/icons` package.
+For each SVG icon, we export the respective React component from the `@material-ui/icons` package.
 You can search the full list of these icons in [Material Icons](/components/material-icons/).

 ### Usage